himmAllRight/himmAllRight-source/content/post/setup-optifine-minecraft-flatpak.md

-To obtain optifine, go to the [download page](https://optifine.net/downloads) and download the version which corresponds to the minecraft version you are running.
-If you are running a version which is more recent, you might have to run a *Preview version* of optifine, which in my experience is fine.
+To obtain optifine, go to the [download page](https://optifine.net/downloads) and download the version which corresponds to the minecraft version you are using.
+If you are running a version which is more recent, you might have to try a *Preview version* of optifine, which in my experience, usually works fine.

 ### Install Optifine
 #### Finding the minecraft folder
-Before we install Optifine, there is one bit of information we need to know for the install process: the `.minecraft` folder location.
+Before we install Optifine, there is one piece of information we need to know: the `.minecraft` folder location.
 This is where running a flatpak verion differs from a normal minecraft install, as the folder will not be at `~/.minecraft/`.

 This is because flatpak applications are sandboxed from the system.
-While this is good for security, it means that the *'home directory'* seen inside the application is different from the user's (it's sort of like a `chroot`).
+While good for security, it means that the *'home directory'* seen inside the application is different from the user's (it's like a `chroot`).

 *Screenshot of my actual .minecraft folder?*

-On my computer, the flatpak applications are located at `/home/ryan/.var/app/`, making my *minecraft* folder actually at `/home/ryan/.var/app/com.mojang.Minecraft/data/minecraft/`, instead of `~/.minecraft/`.
-Find and remember this location.
+On my computer, the flatpak applications are located at `/home/ryan/.var/app/`, making my `/home/ryan/.minecraft/` folder *actually* at `/home/ryan/.var/app/com.mojang.Minecraft/data/minecraft/`.
+Find and remember this location. *(Hint: it should be similar to mine)*

 #### Install Optifine